-A roof leak is a sign that there is another problem with your home's plumbing system or roof.
-If you notice that your ceiling has these problems, you will need to locate the source of the problem before you can proceed to fix it yourself or call a plumber to fix it for you.
-Water damage isn't always easy to discover.
-If you have a broken pipe or outdoor fitting, you can consider yourself lucky.
+A roof leak is a sign that there is an underlying issue with your home's plumbing system or roof.
+If you notice that your ceiling has signs of water damage, it is important to locate the source of the problem before attempting to fix it yourself or calling a plumber.